Zu Produktinformationen springen

 A month ago, Raen was the ruler of a desert empire who’d ushered in an era of peace.
 But emperors only serve for five years under the watch of the mysterious Remnants of Eleven, and then they disappear.
 Now, cut off from his family and everyone he knows, with his name and face changed, Raen is a servant to the new emperor—an emperor bent on tearing down the peace Raen worked so hard to forge.

-The Throne of Eleven is a standalone epic fantasy novelette set in a fully queer-inclusive world!
+The Throne of Eleven is a standalone epic fantasy novelette set in a fully inclusive world!

 Raen was an emperor of peace.
 Now he serves an emperor of war.